forfudan/MojoMiji/src/docs/move/examples.md

 To demonstrate the gain in speed, we use Fibonacci sequence as an example.
 The Fibonacci sequence is a sequence of numbers in which each number is the sum of the two preceding ones, usually starting with 0 and 1.

-What we want to do is to calculate the first 40 Fibonacci numbers and print them out (also print the index).
+What we want to do is to calculate the first 40 Fibonacci numbers and print them out.
 Although there is a more efficient way to implement this, I will use the recursive method so that we can see the performance difference between Python and Mojo.

 Let's create a file in the `src` directory called `fibonacci.py` and write the following code in it: